Skip to main content

 What happens to the assets in a joint tenancy for income tax purposes when a spouse dies?

+The tax basis of property is either increased or decreased to its current fair market value upon the death of its owner.
+Tax basis measures gain or loss on the sale of the property.
 In the case of a brokerage account held in joint tenancy by spouses, the tax basis for one-half of each asset in the brokerage account generally will receive a tax basis increase (or decrease) upon the death of the first spouse.

-Joint Tenancy with Non-Spouse/Child
+Joint Tenancy With Non-Spouse/Child

 Creating a joint tenancy with someone other than your spouse can result in a taxable gift.
-If the tenancy requires the consent of both tenants to remove or add funds, then any transfer becomes taxable.
+If the tenancy requires the consent of both tenants to remove or add funds, any transfer becomes taxable.
 The amount of the gift depends upon state law.

+The gift tax implications of joint tenancies with someone other than your spouse will depend on your relationship with the other person.
 If a child is the joint tenant, the taxable gift is generally no less than one-half of the value of the property in the account.
 The annual gift tax exclusion may not apply to this gift.
 However, the lifetime estate and gift tax exemption may apply.

 If you have a joint tenancy with anyone other than a spouse or relative (such as a business partner), it is unlikely the lifetime estate or gift tax exemption will apply.
 This is something you should discuss with your tax attorney prior to establishing the joint tenancy.